Improving the quality of graduate teachers in schools to meet the needs for teaching in the digital world

 This exclusive partnership provides students who successfully complete the program with the opportunity of:

-- being prioritised for permanent offer of employment in the South East Region of DET;
+- being prioritised for permanent offer of employment in the South East Region of DoE;

-- being favourably considered for DET scholarships and bursaries leading to permanency outside of the south east corner;
+- being favourably considered for DoE scholarships and bursaries leading to permanency outside of the south east corner;

 - being supported by trained mentors, accessing resources not usually made available to preservice teachers, and engaging in a professional development program that aims to prepare students for teaching in Education Queensland schools.